joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

 secure socket provides three benefits: server authentication, data integrity, and message confidentiality.
-The runtime authenticates a server using the server certificate and its relationship to the root or intermediate certificate authority certificates in the user’s trust store.
+The runtime authenticates a server using the server certificate and its relationship to the root or intermediate certificate authority certificates in the user's trust store.
 The runtime relies on the cryptography algorithms used by the SSL and TLS protocol implementations to provide data integrity and message confidentiality.